nestybox/sysbox-ee/docs/user-guide/images.md

 for running Kubernetes-in-Docker) preloads the Kubernetes pod images using this same approach.

-## Preloading Inner Container Image with Docker Commit
+## Preloading Inner Container Images with Docker Commit

 You can also use `docker commit` to preload inner container images into a system container image.

+It's helpful as a way of saving work or exporting a working system container for deployment in another machine (i.e., commit the image, docker push to a repo, and docker pull from another machine).

 The approach is also very simple: launch a system container that has an inner Docker, use the inner Docker to pull the inner images, and then commit the system container with the outer Docker.
 The committed image will include the inner Docker images.

-There is a step-by-step example in the [Quick-Start Guide](../quickstart.md#committing-a-system-container-that-includes-inner-container-images).
+There is a step-by-step example in the [Quick-Start Guide](../quickstart/images.md#committing-a-system-container-that-includes-inner-container-images).

 This approach is helpful as a way of saving work or exporting a working system container for deployment in another machine (i.e., commit the system container